Justincisive/Aussienomics/content/subscribe.md

 layout = "page"
 +++

-Everything published on Aussienomics is also sent as a regular email newsletter (sometimes with bonus content!).
+Everything you see on Aussienomics was first delivered as an newsletter to subscribers, often with exclusive content not seen anywhere else.

 If that sounds good to you, then you can use this form to sign up.
-Be sure to check your spam folder if you don't receive a confirmation message in your inbox after clicking 'Subscribe':
+Be sure to check your spam folder if you don't receive a confirmation message in your inbox after clicking the Subscribe button.

 <div class="subscribe-form">
 <form method="post" action="https://list.aussienomics.com/subscription/form" class="listmonk-form">